 An ever-changing setting

+The TEAM2100 program achieved ISO55001-certification in April 2017 and recently extended that certification for another three years to end of 2023.
 Tidal flood defenses need to protect London and the Thames Estuary from both a predicted rise in sea level and potentially higher and more frequent ‘storm surges’ (temporary further rises in sea level caused by certain weather conditions over the North Sea).
 Sea level rise in the Thames Estuary over this century could be between 20-88 centimeters.

 Our work on TEAM2100 is the first of its kind on an estuary in Europe.
 It’s not just the scale and diversity of the river which makes managing its flood defenses challenging.
 The river is an ever-changing setting to work in, with a riverbed that literally shifts during the work.
 Many of the defenses are over 30-years old, and in some cases over 100-years old.
 The investigations are providing information about the condition of individual defenses and about the system.